-- CO1: Ability to describe the concept of biocompatibility, analyze and follow basic properties of materials in medical applications. - CO2: Ability to propose the suitable materials for specific biomedical applications and explain and display their effects with respect to biocompatibility.

-CO4: Ability to illustrate the main components of biomedical implants, describe their function and justify the important characteristics of the implanted materials.
+- CO1: Ability to describe the concept of biocompatibility, analyze and follow basic properties of materials in medical applications. - CO2: Ability to propose the suitable materials for specific biomedical applications and explain and display their effects with respect to biocompatibility. - CO3: Ability to assess tissue reactions to implanted biomaterials. - CO4: Ability to illustrate the main components of biomedical implants, describe their function and justify the important characteristics of the implanted materials.

-- 1. Temenoff, J.S. and Mikos, A.G.
+- Temenoff, J.S. and Mikos, A.G.
 (2008).
 Biomaterials: The Intersection of Biology and Material Science.
-Prentice Hall. - Callister W.D., "Fundamentals of Materials Science and Engineering: An Integrated Approach", 3rd ed., John Wiley, 2008. - Ratner, B.D., Hoffman, A.S., Schoen, F.J., Lemons, J.E.
+Prentice Hall. - Callister W.D., "Fundamentals of Materials Science and Engineering: An Integrated Approach", 3rd ed., John Wiley, 2008.

+- Ratner, B.D., Hoffman, A.S., Schoen, F.J., Lemons, J.E.
 (2004).
 Biomaterials Science: An Introduction to Materials in Medicine.
 2nd Ed.
 Academic Press. - 4.
 Park, J.B., Bronzino, J.D.
 (2002).
 Biomaterials: Principles and Applications.
 CRC Press. - 5.
 Shi, D. (2004).
 Biomaterials and Tissue Engineering.
 Springer.